Deanmv/Dissertation/README.md

 Logic Track Up - Moves up one track (Used for when listening in solo mode).

-Logic Track Down - Moves down on track (Used for when listening in solo mode).
+Logic Track Down - Moves down one track (Used for when listening in solo mode).

 Logic Zoom In Vertically - Zooms in the arrange window on the Y axis.